udkyo/chatgpt-code-review-gerrit-plugin/README.md

 - `enabledVoting`: Initially disabled (false).
 If set to true, allows ChatGPT to cast a vote on each reviewed Patch Set by assigning a score.
-- `filterNegativeComments`: Activated by default (true), ensuring only negative review comments (scored below the `filterCommentsBelowScore` threshold outlined further) are displayed initially.
+- `filterNegativeComments`: Activated by default (true), ensuring only negative review comments (scored below the `filterCommentsBelowScore` threshold outlined further) are displayed.
 Disabling this setting (false) will also show positive and neutral comments.
-- `filterCommentsBelowScore`: With `filterNegativeComments` active, review comments with a score at or above this setting's value are hidden (default is 0).
+- `filterCommentsBelowScore`: With `filterNegativeComments` active, review comments with a score at or above this setting's value will not be shown (default is 0).
+- `filterRelevantComments`: This setting is enabled by default (true) to display only those review comments considered relevant by ChatGPT, which means they have a relevance index at or above the `filterCommentsRelevanceThreshold` specified below.
+Turning off this option (false) allows the display of comments ChatGPT marks as irrelevant.
+- `filterCommentsRelevanceThreshold`: When `filterRelevantComments` is enabled, any review comment assigned a relevance score by ChatGPT below this threshold will not be shown.
+The default threshold is set at 0.6.
+- `gptRelevanceRules`: This option allows customization of the rules ChatGPT uses to determine the relevance of a task.
 - `patchSetCommentsAsResolved`: Initially set to false, this option leaves ChatGPT's Patch Set comments as unresolved, inviting further discussion.
 If activated, it marks ChatGPT's Patch Set comments as resolved.
 - `inlineCommentsAsResolved`: Initially set to false, this option leaves ChatGPT's inline comments as unresolved,